Bharath-vaj/mule-bidirectional-sync-sf-db/README.md

    - Go to `Runtime Manager`.
    - Click on `Deploy Application` and follow the instructions to upload the packaged application.

-## MuleSoft Flows

-### 1. Salesforce to Supabase Sync Flow

-This flow listens for changes in Salesforce and updates the Supabase database.

-**Flow Steps:**

-1. **Salesforce Trigger:**
-   - Use a Salesforce Connector to listen for new or updated records in the custom objects.

-2. **Data Transformation:**
-   - Use DataWeave to transform the Salesforce data into the format required by Supabase.

-3. **Supabase Upsert:**
-   - Use the Database Connector to insert or update records in the Supabase database.

-**Example Flow Configuration:**

-- **Trigger:** Salesforce connector configured to poll for changes.
-- **Transformation:** DataWeave script to map Salesforce fields to Supabase schema.
-- **Action:** Supabase connector configured to perform upsert operations.

-### 2. Supabase to Salesforce Sync Flow

-This flow listens for changes in Supabase and updates Salesforce.

-**Flow Steps:**

-1. **Supabase Trigger:**
-   - Use a Database Connector to listen for new or updated records in the database.

-2. **Data Transformation:**
-   - Use DataWeave to transform the Supabase data into the format required by Salesforce.

-3. **Salesforce Upsert:**
-   - Use the Salesforce Connector to insert or update records in Salesforce.

 ## Contributing

 1. **Fork the Repository.**